-- 1. The final exam will be comprehensive. - 2.
-The final exam must be completed within the allotted time, 2 hours. - 3.
-A student arriving late for an exam will not be allowed to take the final exam if any student has completed the exam and left the room. - 4.
-NO cell phones or other electronic assistance, other than simple calculators, are allowed during exams. - 5.
+- 1. The final exam must be completed within the allotted time, 120 min. - 2.
+A student arriving late for an exam will not be allowed to take the final exam if any student has completed the exam and left the room. - 3.
+Only a blank paper and pencil/pen may be used during the final exam. - 4.
+NO cell phones or other electronic assistance are allowed during exams. - 5.
 If a student is unable to take the final exam at the assigned time for any reason, the student may be given an incomplete for the course. - 6.
 According to SPC policy, a student's grade will not be given over the phone or by email to avoid the risk of a breach of confidentiality.